opengovsg/FormSG/README.md

 which does **not** rebuild the Docker image from scratch.
 This command usually only takes ~15 seconds to finish starting up the image.

+### Accessing email locally

+We use [MailDev](https://github.com/maildev/maildev) to access emails in the development environment.
+The MailDev UI can be accessed at [localhost:1080](localhost:1080) when the Docker container is running.

 ### Environment variables